 Birthday Parties at MacPhail Center for Music

 MacPhail offers Sing, Play, Learn birthday parties.
-Parties start at $225 per hour and one hour is the recommended length.
 The party will be filled with sing-alongs, instrument exploration, and musical play activities at your home or a venue of your choice.
 Call 612.767.5271 for more information.

 Articles Related to MacPhail Center for Music